 Dhyana Mudra - Meditation

-Bhumisparsa Mudra - The earth bear witness
+Bhumisparsa Mudra - The Earth is Witness

-Vitarka Mudra - Transmission of the teachings of Buddha
+Vitarka Mudra - Transmission of the Teaching

 Abhaya Mudra - Protection